HKAB/MWR/README.md

 - We provide ``gen_triplet.py`` to create triplet, then train P-regressor using ``Train.py``.
 - We also provide ``preprocessing.py`` to detect and crop face from original data

-## Result
+## Result on UTK Face

 | Model      | MAE |
 | ----------- | ----------- |
 | MWR (random)      | 4.63       |
 | VGG16   |  4.656        |

-We re-train VGG that was trained on predicting p-rank for faster convergence.
+We finetuned VGG that was trained on predicting p-rank for faster convergence.